-Due to the expensive interconnect a capability system is usually considerably more expensive than a capacity system with the same peak performance pr. processing element.
-This makes a capacity system a cost effective alternative for the large number of HPC applications that don't need the high speed interconnect and large memory a capability system provides.
+Due to a more expensive interconnect a capability system is usually more expensive than a capacity system with the same peak performance pr. processing element.
+This makes a capacity system an attracting alternative for the large number of HPC applications that do not need the high speed interconnect and large memory a capability system typically provides.

-In January 2007 the NOTUR Metacentre consists of the following systems:
+After the upgrades in 2007 the NOTUR Metacenter5 consists as of April 2008 of the following systems: